 By following a few important procedures, the spread of the Ebola virus can usually be stopped relatively easily.
 Patients need to be kept in isolation, and their nurses or visitors must wear protective suits or avoid coming into direct contact with them.

 One reason that the virus has spread so extensively in West Africa is a widespread fear and lack of trust in the advice given on Ebola prevention.
 Many people don’t have access to reliable information, and high death rates and stigmatisation make people afraid to take their loved ones to hospitals, even if medical facilities are available.

 When was the last major Ebola outbreak?

 In 2015, an Ebola outbreak in West Africa claimed the lives of 11,000 people.
-This outbreak was so deadly as the disease had never been seen in the region before and this led to delays in identifying the nature of the problem.
+The disease had never been seen in the region before, so there were delays in identifying it and preventing it from spreading.

 Join our Emergency Response Team by giving a monthly donation so that we can respond as soon as disasters happen.